DeWalt’s Powerful DCH614 Cordless Rotary Hammer

 Alex Broadwell

 Hey, I'm Alex and I love tools.
 Having worked in carpentry and as a painting contractor I have a great appreciation for tool innovation.
 The freedom of cordless is amazing.
 These days, when not traveling with my wife Zhou, I remodel houses and write tool reviews.
-Enjoy the website. :)
+Please enjoy the site. :)

 LEAVE A REPLY